stesta/stesta.github.io/_drafts/inspecting-the-generated-il-of-your-dotnet-code.markdown

 comments: true
 ---

 There are two types of developers: those who are supposed to be developers and those who are not.
-The key distiction is passion.
-Passion means peeling back the layers and taking a peek under the hood.
+The key distiction is passion.<!--more--> Passion means peeling back the layers and taking a peek under the hood.
 It's about really knowing how software works and loving every bit (pun intended) from the elegant to the mudane.

 One layer I highly recommend every .Net developer take a peek as is IL.
 IL (Intermediate Language) is the language inbetween.
 Understand IL provides a number of benefits that all stem from a deeper understanding of how the .Net Framework actually works.